Contact us for assistance with how to enroll in our programs, how to locate a pharmacy or document, or any other need you may have.Request Assistance

 Frequently Asked Questions

-Have affordable and adequate insurance coverage (including prescription coverage) through a primary insurer such as Medicare, Marketplace, or Employer-sponsored insurance:
+- Documentation showing the applicant has access to affordable and adequate insurance coverage (including prescription coverage) through a primary insurer such as Medicare, Marketplace, or Employer-sponsored insurance.

 - Once ADAP receives an application for an applicant who appears eligible for insurance or is enrolled with coverage, ADAP will request premium, formulary and co-pay information.
 This information is used to determine if the insurance coverage is adequate and affordable.
 Adequate means the insurance will cover prescribed antiretroviral (ARV) drug therapy.
 Affordable is determined by adding the yearly premium primary insurer and calculating if this amount is less than 9.5% of the applicant’s annual MAGI.
 If the total premium amount is less than 9.5% of the applicant’s annual MAGI, the insurance is affordable and the client must enroll as soon as possible or maintain their coverage.
 If the total premium amount is greater than 9.5% of the applicant’s annual MAGI, the insurance is deemed unaffordable and the client will be provided other options for insurance coverage including ADAP 340B and/or the marketplace.

-- To ensure that Ryan White Part B is the payer of last resort for ADAP, all applicants applying for ADAP are screened for AHCCCS eligibility, which means all applicants must have AHCCCS denial letters.
+- To ensure that Ryan White Part B is the payer of last resort for ADAP, all applicants for ADAP with a MAGI less than 150% FPL will be screened for AHCCCS eligibility.
+After the AHCCCS screening occurs, the AHCCCS denial letter must be submitted for review.

 - Erectile Dysfunction (ED)